Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Reframing Pain

-The DMN's inherent role in constructing and weaving personal narratives presents both a challenge and an opportunity.
-It can either inadvertently fuel catastrophizing – an exaggerated negative orientation toward pain and its consequences – or, if deliberately recalibrated through targeted interventions, it can support more adaptive reframing (Zeidan & Vago, 2016).
-This adaptive reframing allows individuals to interpret pain signals in a less threatening light, fostering a sense of control and resilience rather than helplessness.
+The DMN's fundamental role in constructing and weaving personal narratives presents both a challenge and an opportunity.
+It can inadvertently fuel "catastrophizing"—an exaggerated negative view of pain and its consequences.
+However, if intentionally re-tuned through targeted interventions, it can support a more adaptive way of reframing pain.
+This allows individuals to interpret pain signals in a less threatening light, fostering a sense of control and resilience instead of helplessness.

 5